-When well visits were first covered by most insurers, as well as through federal programs, health experts envisioned a clear path towards building healthier populations.
-Patients would be motivated to take a more proactive approach to their health.
-Yet removing or subsidizing the cost wasn’t the only barrier standing in the way of well visit adoption.
+When well visits were first covered by most insurers, as well as through federal programs, health experts envisioned a clear path toward building healthier populations as patients would be motivated to take a more proactive approach to their health.
+However, removing or subsidizing the cost wasn’t the only barrier standing in the way of well-visit adoption.
 Hospitals and health systems quickly learned the barriers that keep people from following through on well visits were as diverse as the individuals themselves.

-Finding a solution to overcoming these barriers falls not on the patient, but on the health system that serves the patient and their family.
-It’s a deft mix of the right communications at the right time, combined with the right in-person care, that will drive patients to schedule and attend well visits and set the stage for a more comprehensive healthcare approach to caring for themselves and their families.
+This requires a deft mix of the right communications at the right time, combined with the right in-person care, that sets the stage for a more comprehensive healthcare journey

 Anatomy of a Well Visit

-So, what exactly is a well visit?
-They are designed to be a critical piece of preventive care and can facilitate early detection of potential health issues.
-A well woman visit for women’s healthcare can include things like blood pressure check, a clinical breast exam and a pelvic exam, and an opportunity to talk about broad health areas like mental health or immunizations.
-Another type of well visit is for seniors.
+Well visits are designed to be a critical piece of preventive care and can facilitate early detection of potential health issues.
+A well-woman visit for women’s healthcare can include a blood pressure check, a clinical breast exam and a pelvic exam, and an opportunity to talk about broad health areas like mental health or immunizations.
+Another type of annual well visit is for seniors.
 Those with Medicare Part B insurance for longer than 12 months receive a yearly wellness visit.
 These annual visits are encouraged to “develop or update a personalized prevention plan to help prevent disease and disability, based on your current health and risk factors.”

 Still, there is a lot of confusion around well visits or wellness exams; many see these as the same or similar to annual checkups or physicals.
-An annual physical involves additional lab tests and bloodwork.
-Its primary purpose is to look for health problems.
-Wellness visits are an important building block for moving healthcare to seeing the patient as a whole person, and to move patients to better engage with their primary care physician.
-Well visits help to identify gaps in care and improve care quality.
+An annual physical involves additional lab tests and bloodwork and its primary purpose is to look for health problems.
+Wellness visits are an important middle building block in a patient’s health journey, and they move patients to better engage with their primary care physician.
+Well visits also help to identify gaps in care and improve care quality.
 Think proactive, preventive and holistic rather than reactive and episodic.